p2panda/handbook/website/docs/tutorials/tauri.md

 Schema migration: app schemas successfully deployed on initial start-up
 ```

 We're using `vite` to package the frontend code and assets, you can see that a dev server is started at `http://localhost:1420/`.
-This is where tauri will look for the frontend app during development.
+This is where Tauri will look for the frontend app during development.
 Next the Rust code is compiled and eventually the app is launched.
 The last four lines are logging from the `aquadoggo` node which has now started up.
 You can go to `localhost:2020/graphql` to check the GraphQL playground is being served correctly.

 The app window should now have opened, it'll be a blank screen.... not very interesting... until you start clicking!
 Then you can draw pointless messages like this with panda gif stickers (yay!):